aedmark/Bonepoke-Fractal/README.md

     - It enters **DREAM STATE**.

-    - It **Cannibalizes** a memory from Deep Storage to "keep itself warm."
+    - It **Cannibalizes** a memory from Deep Storage to "keep itself warm".

 - **The Result:** *"While you were gone, I forgot 'The Gun' to survive."*